panda2742/42-ft_printf/README.md

 # ft_printf

-This is a remake of the versatile and popular C function: ft_printf.
-The first project after libft.
+My personal remake of the C printf function.
+A lighter and simpler version.

 | Project | ft_printf                  |
 |:--------|---------------------------:|